 The breadth of knowledge in the life and physical sciences has grown exponentially, while technology has become increasingly complex.
 At the same time, the business of delivering quality health care has become increasingly difficult and expensive.
 Creating new, cost-effective medical devices that improve patient care requires a collaborative approach that focuses on the needs of patients, physicians and the health care industry as a whole.
 At Biodesign, we are refining a process that produces both world-class innovators and state-of-the-art medical devices.

-…is a thematic area within Bio-X, a Stanford University initiative encouraging multidisciplinary approaches to biology and medicine.
+The Biodesign program is a thematic area within Bio-X, a Stanford University initiative encouraging multidisciplinary approaches to biology and medicine.

-…is dedicated to producing leaders in medical technology.
+We are dedicated to producing leaders in medical technology.
 Through courses, fellowships and one-on-one advising, Biodesign faculty and staff teach the basics of: